 I was interested in a practice that emphasises the breath, establishing the focus for a moving meditation and started practicing Ashtanga Vinyasa yoga – linking breath with movement and finding space and alignment within one asana through the breath.
 It’s a beautiful framework to practice in and I still try in some Mysore sessions every now and then.
 Staying within the Krishnamacharya lineage my practice soon evolved into a more free flow Vinyasa yoga style, where there’s space to focus on different physical and energetic themes with every practice and this is the style I teach in my regular classes.
 I also love the complementing balancing nature of a yin and restorative yoga practice.

 I’m involved in yogacampus’ teacher training course and support yoga teacher trainees in their own journey of becoming teachers as a mentor.

 I’m passionate about my own ever evolving practice and have been lucky to study with and been inspired by some of the world’s leading yoga teachers including Richard Freeman, Alan Finger, Shiva Rea and Rod Stryker amongst many others.
 I also have amazing yoga teachers and students in London that inspire and support me on my yoga journey.

 I’m registered with Yoga Alliance Professionals as a senior yoga teacher – with over 4000 teaching hours since 2009.
-I have done well over 500 hours of teacher training intensives and workshops I also hold a 200hr teacher training diploma from yogacampus, accredited by the British Wheel of Yoga and Yoga Alliance.
-I’ve trained in yin yoga and mindfulness with Sarah Powers and I also teach meditation and mindfulness.
+I have done well over 500 hours of teacher training intensives and workshops, and hold a 200hr teacher training diploma from yogacampus, accredited by the British Wheel of Yoga and Yoga Alliance.
+I’ve trained in yin yoga and mindfulness with Sarah Powers and I’m also trained to teach meditation and mindfulness at 200hr level.